 BOISE STATE

 Social justice ideology in Idaho higher education

+By Dr. Scott Yenor & Anna K. Miller

+December 2020

+"The line dividing good and evil cuts through the heart of every human being."

+Alexander Solzhenitsyn

 TABLE OF CONTENTS

+SECTION 1

+Social Justice Ideology in Idaho Higher Education 4

+Recommendations for Reform 2

 Executive Summary 1

-Recommendations for Reform 2

-Social Justice Ideology in Idaho Higher Education 4

-SECTION 1

 Administration Promotes Social Justice Education 7

 How it Happened 8

 Deans and Leadership 10

 Social Justice Policies at Boise State 12

 Inclusive Excellence Student Council 14

 SECTION 2

 Curriculum and Student Experience 17

-General Education Map 18
+General Education Map 1 18

 Department Map 20

 Writing Center 22

 Social Justice Departments Highlighted 24

-Residence Halls 27
+Residence Halls 2 27

 Conclusion 29

 About the Authors 30

-Works Cited 31
+Works Cited 3 31

+"There is the moral dualism that sees good and evil as instincts within us between which we must choose.
+But there is also what I will call pathological dualism that sees humanity itself as radically ... divided into the unimpeachably good and the irredeemably bad.
+You are either one or the other."

+-Rabbi Lord Jonathan Sacks

+Social Justice Ideology in Idaho Higher Education

+EXECUTIVE SUMMARY

 Social justice education poses a threat to education in America and to the American way of life.
 Social justice education divides the world into aggrieved minorities and oppressive majorities.
 Wherever it is practiced, it compromises the achievement of truth, the free exchange of ideas, and the aspiration for assimilating people into the great American melting pot.
 It cultivates anger and resentment among the supposedly aggrieved, while undermining the stability and mutual toleration that contributes to individual happiness and good citizenship.

 Universities are slowly building up an apparatus where social justice ideology is displacing education toward professions and general education.
 Some universities like Ohio State University have over 100 administrators dedicated to social justice.
 But all universities including Boise State University (BSU) have adopted an ideology that demands a built out apparatus.

 Social Justice education at BSU is no longer in its infancy.
 It is heading toward maturity, spreading into hiring, policies, curriculum, and student life.
 BSU is adding to its social justice mission every year.
 We show this in several ways:

-- Administrators at BSU have repeatedly stated their commitment to developing a mature apparatus pushing social justice activism. - BSU has hired several administrators to push such initiatives since beginning its intentions to transform the university in Summer 2017. - Administrators have adopted policies in hiring and student experience to further the social justice cause and have announced a new emphasis on "inclusion and equity" throughout its colleges. - Social justice education has a significant presence in the General Education requirements at BSU. - Social justice ideology plays a sigificant part in at least 14 departments at BSU. - The Residence Hall experience is infused with social justice ideology, as is the Writing Center.
+Administrators at BSU have repeatedly stated their commitment to developing a mature apparatus pushing social justice activism.

+BSU has hired several administrators to push such initiatives since beginning its intentions to transform the university in Summer 2017.

+Administrators have adopted policies in hiring and student experience to further the social justice cause and have announced a new emphasis on "inclusion and equity" throughout its colleges.
+Social justice education has a significant presence in the General Education requirements at BSU.

+Social justice ideology plays a sigificant part in at least 14 departments at BSU.

+The Residence Hall experience is infused with social justice ideology, as is the Writing Center.